Durgashankar001/Kissflow.com-Clone/README.md

 ## License

-This project is licensed under the Kissflow.com Cloned by a Team of five members
+This project is licensed under the Kissflow.com Cloned by us